sapphrdavis/SubspaceTeaTi.me/_posts/2021-10-28-USA-Congressional-Redistricting-2023-2033.md

 **November 12, 2021**: Idaho's Commission for Reapportionment files its congressional plan with the Secretary of State, making Idaho the thirteenth state to finish redistricting.
 [Detailed Online Map of Districts](https://idaho.maps.arcgis.com/apps/instant/basic/index.html?appid=981fc5c6418d46688f35fed4e09844ce) \| [District Partisanship (via FiveThirtyEight)](https://projects.fivethirtyeight.com/redistricting-2022-maps/idaho/)

-**November 16, 2021**: Governor Steve Sisolak signs his state's new district into law, making Nevada the fourteenth state to finish redistricting.
+**November 16, 2021**: Nevada Governor Steve Sisolak signs his state's new districts into law, making Nevada the fourteenth state to finish redistricting.
 [Detailed Online Map of Districts](https://redistricting.leg.state.nv.us/legdistricting/comments/plan/800/8) \| [District Partisanship (via FiveThirtyEight)](https://projects.fivethirtyeight.com/redistricting-2022-maps/nevada/)

+**November 20, 2021**: Ohio Governor Mike DeWine signs his state's new districts into law, making Ohio the fifteenth state to finish redistricting.
+However, due to Ohio redistricting law this map will only be in effect for the next four years.
+[Detailed PDFs of Districts](https://ohiosenate.gov/committees/local-government-and-elections/document-archive) \| [District Partisanship (via FiveThirtyEight)](https://projects.fivethirtyeight.com/redistricting-2022-maps/ohio/)

 This article will continue to update throughout the Congressional Redistricting process until all states are finished.
 In the meantime, you can check out [this guide from DailyKos on the process of congressional and legislative redistricting in every state](https://docs.google.com/spreadsheets/d/e/2PACX-1vQBfMtdaAHDWfdZ-SUUvbmKyE6oXLL1Tt0fBejDC1SfZK1wY3Kkmw6UiV_AFhETopm0mvo9MoMOvZEh/pubhtml?gid=1108526047) and follow [The Redistrict Network on Twitter for updates from every state](https://twitter.com/RedistrictNet).